 Even the best laid plans sometimes need to be thrown out the window.
 Although a daily schedule allows for structure and normalcy, be willing to bend your plans if needed.
 Kasey Woods, a New York-based mother of three, said she switched from her initial rigid weekly schedule to a day-by-day approach.
 “The schedule only lasted a week – it was too stressful,” she said.
 “You have good intentions, but it sets you up to fail.”
 A flexible mindset can keep stress levels at bay, especially as new challenges come up.

 2. Keep kids’ brains occupied while you’re working from home.

 If the kids are done with school and you still need time to focus on work, avoid sitting them down with a TV show or video game.
 Try to plan activities that need little supervision but are working their brains and beating boredom.
 You’ll feel less guilty for taking time to yourself because they aren’t mindlessly watching something; they’re engaging their minds in a healthy way.
 Look on Target.com for a new puzzle or game appropriate for their age.
 Order a new book if they’re old enough, or an interactive art project.
 Creating digital art online is a fun and mess-free option.
 A subscription box can help you keep things exciting and get more for your money.

 3. Find balance and schedule family time.

-You’re living in close quarters 24/7, but being under the same roof isn’t a substitution for quality family time.
+Working from home means you’re living in close quarters 24/7.
+But being under the same roof isn’t a substitution for quality family time.
 Keep work to working hours, and plan family fun for after work.
 This can help both you and your kids destress and live in the moment when things are hard at work and school.
 Frequent game nights, movie nights, picnics and slumber parties support a healthy work-life balance and will mean a lot to your kids.

 4. Practice patience and communication.